Roozbehsaghi/Java-Applications/Excercises.md

 Ex7: Write a program which asks the user for a number as an input.
 If the number is even, print out "The number is even".
 Otherwise print out "The number is odd"

+Ex 8: Write a program which asks the user for an input.
+As long as the input is NOT a number, the program says "The input is not a number.
+Please input a number."
+Once a number has been inputed, the Program says: "Congratulations.
+You typed in a number."